 However, we now know that those resources are actually limited.
 Just one look at the famous picture of the blue marble shows that our planet is finite, as it hangs in the vast darkness of space.
 Therefore its resources are generally finite as well, with the exception of certain renewables such as wind and sunlight.

 This model of one person (or a few) at the top making the decisions and having everyone else fall into line is completely unsuited to the knowledge economy in which we now find ourselves.
 Today, all employees in a company have access to information that can help a business, not just the senior management.

 A generation ago, perhaps, we could plead ignorance to the destruction of the environment and exploitation of workers in pursuit of corporate profits.
-Now, however, as we look back on Wall Street meltdown and the BP oil spill, the damaging evidence of the natural and social costs of pursuit of profits at all costs is all too clear.
+Now, however, as we look back on events from recents years such as Wall Street meltdown and the BP oil spill, the damaging evidence of the natural and social costs of pursuit of profits at all costs is all too clear.
 While financial profit must necessarily remain an important component for business, it cannot remain the only reason for business to exist.

 These are just a few examples, but they illustrate the point that some of our most central business ideas were developed under vastly different circumstances than the ones in which we now find ourselves.
 In the same way that we have abandoned rotary phones because they’re outdated, we need to abandon old business models that have become outdated as well.